FILM ANALYSIS: PEARL (2022)

 Mise-En-Scene/First Five Shots:

 There is a panning shot at a close-up showing an old black and white family photo, further reinforcing the past setting.
 The photograph is of the protagonist and her parents, and denotes the close bond between the family.
-The panning continues around the room, revealing small details about the protagonist
+The panning continues around the room, revealing small details about the protagonist.

 Here, the pan has ended at a medium shot of the protagonist looking at herself in the mirror.
 Exposition is immediately revealed here and the dress anchors the film as a period piece.
 She is wearing a stereotypically feminine pink and lace dress of the time, and has her long brown hair tied up in

+ribbons.
+She wears no makeup or jewellery, which denotes the simple life she lives on the farm.
 The lights abruptly go off and then turn back on, showing her dancing in a dark room in front of the mirror.
 The use of light here emphasises the protagonist, and symbolises her love of performing and dancing.

 The lights then turn back on and there is a panning shot to the door, where her mother walks in.
 This over the shoulder shot denotes conflict and tension due to the distance of the characters.
 Binary opposition is seen, as the pink and feminine dress of the protagonist, is juxtaposed by the structured grey and modest outfit of her mother.
 She also has her hair tied back, but this is seen as a practical measure rather than a conscious fashion choice, like her daughter.